 Heroin addiction can happen to anyone.
 Doctors prescribe opiates to people for pain all of the time.
 Opioids are an extremely addictive substance, and just the notion that people can have this medication under supervision is enough to erase the real dangers that come with it for most people.
-If you think have an addiction to opiates think about attending a heroin addiction rehab center, it could save your life.
+If you think you have an addiction to opiates, think about attending a heroin addiction rehab center; it could save your life.

 What is Heroin Addiction?

 People often have a glorified view of what it is like to be a heroin or opiate user from movies like Pulp Fiction, Drug Store Cowboy, and many others.
 Heroin and opiate addiction can happen to people of any age and from any background.
 For most people, when they take opiates, they feel euphoric and have reduced pain.

 Opiates interact with opioid receptors.
 When this happens, the pain goes away, and the pleasure center in the brain feels the stimulation.
 While this area feels activation, the area that is responsible for anxiety feels repression.
 When people start taking opiates, they find that they need more and more to achieve the same high or effect.
 This creates a negative feedback loop that causes you to enter the realm of addiction slowly.

 Once you feel the effects of drug addiction, your brain tells you that you need opiates to feel normal.
 The two centers in your brain affected by the drug talk to your prefrontal cortex, the decision-making area and tell it that drugs are a higher priority than eating breakfast, or going to work.
 Your brain tricks you into thinking that drugs are what you should be doing over other things.
 This is the reason why they are so desirable when you are stuck in the throes of addiction and why it is so hard to stop when you want.

 Remember nothing is wrong with you, your brain has slowly been trained to act this way, and you are in complete control to train it to do different things.

 Here are some signs that you may be addicted to opiates or heroin: